So You Wanna Run a Marathon?

 The marathon, a 26.2-mile battle, is one of the most respected athletic achievements available to the masses.
 Few will ever guard LeBron James or try to tackle Tom Brady, but anyone can line up in the same event as the best distance runners in the world.

 Training for and finishing a marathon require considerable physical fitness and determination.
-However, because marathon running also can be a social and even charitable endeavor, the sport has exploded in popularity, with the number of finishers more than doubling between 1990 and 2010.
+However, because marathon running also can be a social and even charitable endeavor, the sport has exploded in popularity, with the number of finishers more than doubling in 20 years.

 But to gain the satisfaction of finishing a marathon, you have to prepare properly.